usnistgov/800-63-4/index.md

 PDF versions of these documents are available on the [NIST Computer Security Resource Center](https://csrc.nist.gov/publications/detail/sp/800-63/4/draft).

+Ongoing updates to the document suite are [cataloged on this site](updates/).

 ## Background {#background}
 The rapid proliferation of online services over the past few years has heightened the need for reliable, equitable, secure, and privacy-protective digital identity solutions.